Tlbowman42/F24_Team7_Lochinvar-Fan-Controller/Reports/Conceptual Design and Planning.md

 Below describes the interfaces betwen the microcontroller subsystem and the other subsystems:
 1. Display
    - The microcontroller will send graphical information for display on the systems LCD via serial communication.
-3. Power/Circuitry
+3. Power
-   - The microcontroller will receive input power from the Power/Circuitry subsystem
+   - The microcontroller will receive input power from the Power subsystem
 4. PCB
-   - The power/circuitry will distribute the DC input voltage to power the microcontroller through the PCB subsystem.
+   - The Power will distribute the DC input voltage to power the microcontroller through the PCB subsystem.
 The microcontroller will be connected to the PCB via physical connection.

 ## Display Design